gasolin/webby-grove-demo/README.md

 ## Setup Software

+You need a 4G Micro SD Card and [flash with linux image](https://www.raspberrypi.org/documentation/installation/installing-images/)

 You need to make GrovePi works first by following this [instructions](http://www.dexterindustries.com/GrovePi/get-started-with-the-grovepi/setting-software/).

 Then you need clone [webby_template](https://github.com/gasolin/webby_template) which provide the basic setup of chatbot framework.